Jack01antern/SurFin/README.md

 To begin working with this repository in Android Studio, kindly follow these instructions:

+1. Connect to Firebase Cloud Firestore with your API key

-1. In the `app/src/main/AndroidManifest.xml` file, please update your Google Maps SDK API Key with the following configuration:
+2. In the `app/src/main/AndroidManifest.xml` file, please update your Google Maps SDK API key with the following configuration:

     ```xml
     <meta-data